js-black-belt/angular-ticker/README.md

 # angular-ticker

 A service that is meant to facilitate repetitive tasks that run every X ms.
-The TickerSrv runs every 1000 ms by default.
+The TickerSrv service runs every 1000 ms by default.

 Task Invocation Policy is determined per task, and defaults to `Linear`.